Data feed: Emerging semantic data feed

 The Web is evolving into a web of data or Semantic Web.
 Data will be encoded by Semantic Web languages like RDF or OWL according to many experts' visions.
 So, it is not difficult to envision data feeds will be also in the form of RDF or OWL.
 A big advantage of providing semantic data feeds, i.e. feeding data in Semantic Web standards, is that the data can then be readily consumed and reused by other computers.

 CSV data feed and affiliate marketing

 CSV (Comma-separated values) data feeds are mostly being used within affiliate marketing.
 Affiliate or so called publisher websites use the CSV file to load product information from online stores.
 This way it is a lot easier to load thousands of products to the website.
-CSV is not like XML and is not as semantic but it does have a good basic structure.
-This file format can easily be created and loaded with any spreadsheet program like Excel.
+CSV is not structured like a document, as XML is, but it has a good layout for integration.
+Like XML, CSV format and semantics can be declared using validation languages.

+Most of these delimited file formats can easily be created and loaded with any spreadsheet program like Excel.